AnupriyaSingh04/echotalk/README.md

 ---

 <div align="center">
-  Made with ❤️ by the EchoTalk Team
+  Made with ❤️ by the Anupriya Singh
 </div>